flatmax/BatteryController/readme.md

 # Networked micro batteries

-This repository provides free software and open hardware for you to make your own network of batteries.
+This repository provides free software and free hardware for you to make your own network of batteries.

 ## Free embedded software